kaedroho/django-modelsearch/docs/backends.md

 ## Rolling Your Own

-Wagtail search backends implement the interface defined in `modelsearch/backends/base.py`.
+Django Modelsearch backends implement the interface defined in `modelsearch/backends/base.py`.
 At a minimum, the backend's `search()` method must return a collection of objects or `model.objects.none()`.
 For a fully-featured search backend, examine the Elasticsearch backend code in `elasticsearch.py`.